-- Provide general technical assistance regarding floodplain management to the general public. - Coordinate with the Federal Emergency Management Agency on NFIP and map modernization activities. - Ensure that state owned flood-warning gauges and repeaters are maintained and operational. - Through ISAs/IGAs provide for equipment cost-sharing and technical assistance to cities and counties to acquire and install gauges for fuller statewide flood warning coverage. - Provide appropriate flood information through a statewide flood warning system to the National Weather Service and local entities to issue warnings to minimize risk for loss of life and property.
+- Ensure that state owned flood-warning gauges and repeaters are maintained and operational. - Establish contractual agreements providing for equipment cost-sharing and technical assistance to cities and counties to acquire and install gauges for fuller statewide flood warning coverage. - Provide appropriate flood information through a statewide flood warning system to the National Weather Service and local entities to issue warnings to minimize risk for loss of life and property.